NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Some commenters postulated that impact among effective altruists follows a power law distribution, and that mental health might disproportionally affect those who do not have the highest impact.
 If that were the case, providing mental health resources to EAs might not be an effective undertaking.
 Other respondents were of the opinion that EA should be less elitist.

 ### 11. Cheap resources.
-Whereas therapists are relatively expensive, it's relatively cheap to make (Nate Soares' writing on guilt)[http://mindingourway.com/guilt/] more widely known.
-I personally have also recently gotten some value out of (Kaj Sotala's blog posts on psychological frameworks)[https://kajsotala.fi/blog/blog_english/]; there is a certain power in hearing other people talk about their struggles with mental conditions.
+Whereas therapists are relatively expensive, it's relatively cheap to make [Nate Soares' writings on Replacing guilt](http://mindingourway.com/guilt/) more widely known.
+I personally have also recently gotten some value out of [Kaj Sotala's blog posts on psychological frameworks](https://kajsotala.fi/blog/blog_english/); there is a certain power in hearing other people talk about their struggles with mental conditions.

 SlateStarCodex's list of [mental health professionals](https://slatestarcodex.com/psychiat-list/), [resources](https://www.reddit.com/r/raisedbynarcissists/comments/6cdmn2/new_here_helpful_posts_comments_from_rbnbestof/) by [r/raisedbynarcissists](https://www.reddit.com/r/raisedbynarcissists/wiki/helpfullinks), and in particular [this list of books for building your life](https://www.reddit.com/r/raisedbynarcissists/comments/1axuzu/book_list_for_building_your_life/), are free.
 I've personally gotten some value out of these [Strategies and tools for getting through a breakup, from LessWrong](https://www.lesswrong.com/posts/opLKzAFQWCco8wQiH/strategies-and-tools-for-getting-through-a-break-up).
 Julia Wise seems to have [some](https://forum.effectivealtruism.org/posts/CJZGFxzHfdPuu2X76/a-mental-health-resource-for-ea-community) useful [things](https://forum.effectivealtruism.org/posts/ZGW8Tmc6mDWZTnqyo/burnout-and-self-care).
 The aforementioned *Feeling Good*, by David Burns is also free if found online (b-ok.org).